-On Solaris 11 hosts (i.e. when the default Crossbow based bridged networking is used), using a VNIC template is the only means of specifying a VLAN ID to use while bridging over a link.
+On Solaris 11 hosts, a VNIC template may be used to specify the VLAN ID to use while bridging over a network link.

-Here is an example of how to use a VNIC template to configure a VLAN for VMs.
+Here is an example of how to use a VNIC template to configure a VM over a VLAN.
 Create a VirtualBox VNIC template, by executing as root: